-Not meeting the HCP management objective for reproductive rate triggers the adaptive management measures of HCP § 6.2.3, #6, and a discussion between HRC, USFWS, CDFW, and the Panel shall occur to review potential reasons why the objective is not being met, and potential corrective measures to implement.
+Not meeting the HCP management objectives for pair occupancy and/or reproductive rate triggers the adaptive management measures of HCP § 6.2.3, #6, and a discussion between HRC, USFWS, CDFW, and the Panel shall occur to review potential reasons why the objective is not being met, and potential corrective measures to implement.

-As stated earlier, during the period of 2013 - 2017 the rolling five-year average reproductive rate for monitored pairs of northern spotted owls in our study area has not met the HCP objective of 0.61 fledglings per pair.
-The rolling average reproductive rates for 2013- 2017 were 0.52, 0.42, 0.42,0.41, and 0.40 respectively, and follow a period of five consecutive years (2008-2012) when the rolling average reproductive rate did meet the management objective.
+As stated earlier, during the period of 2014 - 2018 the rolling five-year average reproductive rate for monitored pairs of northern spotted owls in our study area has not met the HCP objective of 0.61 fledglings per pair.
+The rolling average reproductive rates for 2014- 2018 were, 0.42, 0.42, 0.41, 0.40 and 0.44 respectively, and follow a period of five consecutive years (2008-2012) when the rolling average reproductive rate did meet the management objective.

-During the 19 years of HCP implementation (1999-2017) the management objective for the rolling average reproductive rate was not met during the 2006 and 2007 seasons (0.53 and 0.47).

-respectively).
-And, similar to the 2013-2017 period, followed 7 consecutive years when the rolling average was greater than 0.61, or not significantly different from 0.61 (e.g. 0.59, 2002).
+During the 20 years of HCP implementation (1999-2018) the management objective for the rolling average reproductive rate was not met during the 2006 and 2007 seasons (0.53 and 0.47 respectively).
+And, similar to the 2013-2018 period, followed seven consecutive years when the rolling average was greater than 0.61, or not significantly different from 0.61 (e.g. 0.59, 2002).